About ADHDer.net

 Recent longitudinal studies demonstrate significant improvements in executive functioning and emotional regulation when DBT modules are adapted for ADHD populations (Hirvikoski et al., 2022).
 The four core modules—distress tolerance, emotion regulation, interpersonal effectiveness, and mindfulness—translate directly to workplace friction points when properly modified.

-Workplace-Specific Adaptations
+ADHD-Specific Adaptations

 Working Memory Limitations: Creating systems that function despite information processing challenges